nixworks/public/news/2007/10/4/index.md

 ##### Coup in 2006
 ### [ A court case to challenge the overthrow of Laisenia Qarase's government of Fiji opens in Suva. ](/news/2007/10/4/a-court-case-to-challenge-the-overthrow-of-laisenia-qarase-s-government-of-fiji-opens-in-suva.md)
-_Context: Suva, coup in 2006, Fiji, Laisenia Qarase_
+_Context: Laisenia Qarase, coup in 2006, Suva, Fiji_

 ##### Russia
 ### [ Russia celebrates the fiftieth anniversary of the launch of "Sputnik 1", which marked the start of the Space Race. ](/news/2007/10/4/russia-celebrates-the-fiftieth-anniversary-of-the-launch-of-sputnik-1-which-marked-the-start-of-the-space-race.md)